jonasgf/odin-wayland/README.md

 # Wayland Scanner for Odin

-This project provides a scanner to generate Wayland client bindings for the Odin programming language.
+Generate Wayland client bindings for the Odin programming language.

 ## Prerequisites